10 Multiple Income Streams You Can Create

 1. Wholesale your product – If you only sell your product at retail, consider branching out into the world of wholesaling.
 Wholesaling is the sale of your goods, usually in large quantity at lower prices, to a retailer for resale purposes.Â To learn more about wholesaling and how to do it, check out Get Retail Ready.

 2. Retail your product – Do you currently only sell your product at wholesale?
 Then consider selling it at retail.
-You can set up your own online store quickly and easily or sell on sites like Amazon, eBay and etsy.
+You can set up your own online store quickly and easily or sell on sites like Amazon, eBay, Shopify, and Etsy.

 3. Create an affiliate program for your product – You can reach more customers and add a nice (passive!) income stream by recruiting affiliates to sell your product for you.

 Affiliate programs can be created for physical products (like blankets, blenders or blazers) or digital products (like e-books, audio files or video tutorials) using sites like SendOwl or Share-A-Sale.

 4. Write an e-book – Do you have knowledge, information or experience in a particular area that you could share with others?
 Then write an e-book and sell it.
 As an example, you can find oursÂ right here.

 5. Offer consulting –Â Share your knowledge, experience and information by consulting with people one-on-one.
 For example, if you’re a successful graphic designer, you can teach new designers how to set up their website, price their packages, buy the software, bill clients, create a portfolio, etc.

 6. Teach a class – Like consulting, teaching a class allows you to share your knowledge, experience and information with others, but on a larger scale.Â You can teach classes locally or offer them online using a cool Internet-based “classroom”.

 7. Speak – Are you great on stage?
 Then launch a speaking career and another stream of income.
 You can speak at conferences, trade shows and sales meetings and earn money doing it.